-The hall and staircase of a typical 1940s house
+The hall and staircase of a typical '1940s house', built 1930s

-Plan of the hall layout
+Floor plan of the hall and stairs layout

-Naturally, once inside the house, the personal preferences of the occupants showed, although these were dictated by what was in the shops at the time of purchase and what were hand-me-downs.
+Naturally, once inside the house, the personal preferences of the occupants showed, although these were dictated by what was still in the shops at the time of purchase and what were hand-me-downs.

 The doors